 - How are current technologies inhibiting or enabling decision-making?

-- What are the risks inherent in current adopted technology?
+- What are the risks inherent in the current adopted technology?

 - How can spending for maintenance and operations be lowered?